For ye were as sheep going astray; but are now returned

 (1 St. Peter ii.
 25)

-In this Joyful Eastertide, we are called to become members of Jesus Christ’s Resurrected Body by embracing the forgiveness of sins in our lives.
+In Eastertide, we are called to become members of Jesus Christ’s Resurrected Body by embracing the forgiveness of sins in our lives.
 In so doing, we must acknowledge that the forgiveness of sins is really a two-edged sword meant to divide us from both sin and wickedness in our own lives, and also from sin in the lives of others.
 With regard to the first, we were bidden to receive the forgiveness of our own sins.
-With regard to the second, we were urged to translate the forgiveness of sins received into acts ofcompassion, pity, and mercy for all others.
-All this was given to us that we might become habituated to what it takes to live in and through the Resurrected Christ.
+With regard to the second, we were urged to translate the forgiveness of sins received into forgiveness of all others, hope for their salvation, intercession from them, and then, of course, the usual acts of kindness, compassion, pity, and mercy that are second nature to the Christians who are grafted into the life of the Crucified One.
+Did I say the Crucified One?
+Of course.
+Our Resurrected, Ascended, Glorified Lord Jesus is nothing if the Father doesn’t see us through the Whole Glorified Christ, through His Wounded Hands, Feet, and Side.

 With specific reference to their perplexing dilemma, he says, Servants,

 be subject to your masters with all fear; not only to the good and gentle, but also to the froward.
 (1 St. Peter ii.
-18) If he were writing as an earthly-minded pagan man, whose notions of justice and equity are always measured by an earthly standard, we should judge his advice to be hard-hearted and full of cruel cold comfort.
-But St. Peter is not writing as a pagan and so his chief interest in not with earthly liberation and social justice but with Divine and lasting spiritual liberty.
+18) If he were writing as an earthly-minded pagan man, whose notions of justice and equity are always measured but an earthly standard, we should judge his advice to be hard-hearted and full of cruel cold comfort.
+But St. Peter is not writing as an heathen and so his chief interest in not with social and political justice but with Divine and lasting spiritual liberty.
 He writes as a member of the Body of Christ, and so he continues, For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow his steps.
 (1 St. Peter ii.
-21) St. Peter does not pretend in any way that such a spiritual response to earthly wickedness is easy.
+21) St. Peter does not pretend in any way that such a spiritual response to earthly injustice and tyranny is easy.
 For, as Monsignor Knox reminds us, St. Peter remembers, too, how he followed in his Master’s footsteps, when Christ was led away to be crucified.
 (R.K.: The Epistles and Gospels, p.
-125) He is only too conscious of the radical injustice done to his Master, Jesus Christ, and of his own powerlessness and then fear in the face of it.
+125) He is only too conscious of the radical injustice done to his Master, Jesus Christ, and of his own fear-driven cowardice and powerlessness in the fact of it.
 When he had been sitting by the fire in the cellar of the High Priest’s palace, he was surrounded by slaves.
-Here were those who were shackled by other men.
-Here was he who was shackled and enslaved to his own fear, cowardice, and impotence.
-He responded to evil by retreating desperately into this protective cellar to protect himself.
+Here were those who were chained to other men.
+Here was he who was shackled and enslaved to his own terror, pusillanimity, and impotence.
+He responded to evil by retreating into his own sin.
 The slaves who surrounded him were in chains because of other men’s evil.
 Peter was afraid of the same evil that bound the slaves.
-Yet, his slavery was self-imposed and voluntary, the just reward and punishment of his own terror and pusillanimity.
+Yet, his slavery was self-imposed and voluntary, the just reward and punishment of his own betrayal.
 Peter had become a slave to a far more cruel master than any earthly slaveholder.
 He feared imminent death by reason of association with Jesus.
 And because he was guilty of denying Jesus before the cock had crowed, he feared judgment.
 He remembered that guile was… found in his mouth, that when reviled, he reviled…again, and that when he suffered the accusation that he was one of Jesus’ friends, he threatened his accusers.
 (Ibid)

-But now in today’s Epistle, St. Peter speaks from the standpoint of the forgiveness of sins.
-Christ has forgiven Peter for abandoning and betraying Him.
-He calls him into the new life of Resurrection.
-So, he exhorts all slaves who suffer unjustly to forgive their oppressors and masters also.
+But now in today’s Epistle, St. Peter speaks as one who has received the forgiveness of sins made flesh in His Master, Jesus Christ.
+Christ has forgiven him who once was the slave of sin and now He calls him into the new life of the Resurrection.
+Now, Peter exhorts all slaves who suffer unjustly to forgive their oppressors and masters.
 Christ suffered for our sakes…who did no sin, neither was guile found in his mouth: who when reviled, reviled not again; when He suffered, He threatened not; but committed Himself to Him that judgeth righteously: who His own self bare our sins in His own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.
 (Ibid, 22- 25) St. Peter became a sinful slave to the evil of this world voluntarily.
+The slaves he addresses are the hapless victims of other men’s wickedness, and yet they are in danger of being possessed spiritually by the evil that oppresses them.
+Both Peter and earthly slaves are now invited into true spiritual liberation through Christ who is the forgiveness of sins and the resurrection and life.
+The slaves are given a great opportunity not only to follow Christ themselves but also to prick the consciences of their masters, Christian or pagan, because they can become evangelists for the forgiveness of sins and Christ’s Resurrection.
+What they can reveal is that they are the free sons and daughters of the living God –whose Love in them can conquer all manner of wickedness because the evil of other men must never be an excuse for unfaithfulness and cowardice.
+True freedom lies in obedience to God and not to men.

-St. Peter shows us that all men are the slaves of sin and need to be incorporated into the Resurrected Life of the One who has become a Slave for us all.
+St. Peter shows us that all men are sinners who need to be incorporated into the Resurrected Life of the One who has become a Slave for us all.
 And this Slave is the Shepherd and Bishop of [our] souls.
 He calls Himself the Good Shepherd in this morning’s Gospel, for He is the Shepherd of Souls who voluntarily becomes God’s Slave because, as He says, He giveth His life for the sheep.
 (St. John x.
-11) So the Good Shepherd can be identified with the Slave who is employed solely and completely for the good of two Masters –His Father and His sheep!
-He even lays down His life for His sheep because it is the only way that His Father’s Love can become a true Slave to their condition, bear its burden fully, and then break its chains through the power of innocence that becomes the forgiveness of their sins.
-But even beyond this, He longs to become our Slave even now.
-He is forever the Father’s willing and happy Slave.
-Now He longs to serve us as God’s slave.
-He, who is only and ever the obedient revealer of His Father’s Wisdom, Power, and Love, longs to infuse all men with the Spirit’s liberating Grace.
-He desires to feed us with God’s Goodness in order to free us from our slavery to sin.
-He alone is the Slave who knows our need and meets it.
-He is the Slave whose service alone can conquer and overcome our sinful condition.
-He alone is the Slave who must become our Master.
+11) So the Good Shepherd is the Slave who is employed wholly for the good of two Masters –His Father and His sheep!
+He even lays down His life for His sheep because it is the only way that His Father’s Spirit can become a true Slave to their condition, [in making] Him to become sin for us to break its chains through the perfect power of the the forgiveness of their sins.

 St. Michael and All Angels Sermons: